Azure/azure-sdk/docs/cpp/implementation.md

 ### Service-specific environment variables

-> TODO: Does it even make sense to use environment variables in C programs?
+> TODO: Does it even make sense to use environment variables in C++ programs?
 IoT?

 {% include requirement/MUST id="cpp-config-envvars-prefix" %} prefix Azure-specific environment variables with `AZURE_`.